 For example, your child has difficulty answering questions or receptive language.
 One of the vocal exercises you would do with them is giving them either-or statements.

 Your speech therapy that your speech therapist will be working with them in session and at home.
 Your therapist that you would say something like:

 Do you want a cup OR do you want the plate?
 And that will challenge your child to vocalize what they want.

 And the more you’re doing these vocal exercises, allow your toddler to feel confident in responding, but also build up that muscle of speaking.
 Those are just some common examples of activities you will be doing.

 Please note that you, as the parent, must follow up on everything your toddler does in speech therapy at home.
-So if the speech therapist is giving you specific instructions on things you have to do with them, you will have to follow up and do it at home.
+So if the speech therapist gives you specific instructions on things you have to do with them, you must follow up and do it at home.

 This is part of the parent training that you also get to help with your child’s development.
-And the speech therapist, if they’re good, will be able to tell if you’re following up on those exercises or if you’re just not doing anything with them because they will be meeting with your child on a regular basis.
+And the speech therapist, if they’re good, will be able to tell if you’re following up on those exercises or if you’re just not doing anything with them because they will be meeting with your child regularly.

 When Special Education is Needed